-BSIP Outcome 5: better turn-up and go frequencies that keep running in to the evening and weekends
+BSIP Outcome 5: Better Turn-Up and Go Frequencies That Keep Running in to the Evening and Weekends

 The area is currently well-served by bus, with 77% of the population within 400m of a frequent (10 minutes or more) bus service during the weekday.
 53% of the population live within 400m of a 15-minute frequency service in the weekday evening, and 63% live within 400m of a 15-minute frequency service on a Sunday.
-These are illustrated below.
+These are illustrated on the map on the following page.